 In both, the seaxes are inverted in relation to their usual depiction, this orientation being that described by the Middlesex County Trust as the original form of the arms used in the county.
 The blades also lack the usual notch.
 The 1915 work refers to “…a flag such as can be seen flying from the Middlesex county hall at Westminster.” and describes the flag thus “…the arms of Middlesex that make so bold a display as an escutcheon on the Cross of St. George.”

 At an event at the aforementioned Middlesex Guildhall, on July 31st 2013, to commemorate the centenary of the building, it was revealed that amongst the items unearthed for the exhibition was a letter written in 1913 by the County Clerk to the Justices, asking for a Middlesex County Flag to fly at the opening of the new Guildhall in December that year.
 The description of the flag was “a red cross with the shield of Middlesex and a coronet”, which, seemingly, is the flag described by Gordon, minus the coronet.
-Evidently this design was still known some five decades later when it appeared in the 1953 volume.
+Evidently this design was still known some four decades later when it appeared in the 1953 volume.
 Perhaps the reference to the “coronet” was in fact the Saxon crown added to distinguish Middlesex’s arms from those of Essex?
 Although it seems not to have been included in the finished item!
 While county flags have only really come to the fore in the past couple of decades, it is interesting to see that the concept was already alive and in effect a century ago.
 Perhaps this too was the work of the industrious Montagu Sharp?
 The form of the flag and its timing, allows for the possibility that the design may have been influenced by the regional flag of East Anglia, created in 1900 and similarly a red cross on white, with a shield at its centre, displaying the East Anglian arms.
 Interestingly, another badge worn by nursing staff in the county, appears to depict the same arrangement of pre-1910 shield against a Saint George’s Cross

 whilst a further design